Hardik Pandya Notes × Talks × Work with me

 It’s only when you experience a real seat at the table, you realise what it takes to have one and hold one.
 It becomes very clear why Design at majority of the startups doesn’t get the reverence it so achingly craves.

-The crux of the problem is this: The Design function for the large part is completely untethered from reality in most startups.
+The crux of the problem is this: The Design function is usually completely untethered from the business reality in most startups.

-The Design function for the large part is set up completely untethered from reality in most startups.
+The Design function is usually completely untethered from the business reality in most startups.

 Let’s get into the details.
 Observe carefully and you notice that designers don’t spend enough time helping identify or understand problems in the day to day environment.
 I’m talking about really simple and easy stuff: Checking feedback on the product, going through Play Store reviews, asking for data dashboards from your Analytics team, checking performance of your website or apps, testing them on different networks and so on.
 How many designers would’ve spoken to 5 users of their product?
 10?
 50?
 A shockingly low number I bet.
 Let’s keep going – if you’re a designer reading this, when was the last time you asked your CEO what the top 3 problems in the product were?
 If you did, how did you offer to help?
 When was the last time you went through Play Store reviews and user interviews to surface the 5 biggest problems your company must fix in the product?